abyssxd/cansat_vila2sat/readme.md

 ## Setup

-1. Make sure you have nodejs installed.
+1. Make sure you have `node.js` installed.
 2. Run `npm install express ws` to install express websocket
 3. You can either use the `start.bat` if you use windows, or run `node server.js` to run the server
 4. The server will be hosted on `localhost:3000`